As a new or soon-to-be golden retriever puppy owner, you may be wondering about when important puppy milestones happen.

 2 weeks: Eyes open

-Golden retriever puppies usually open their eyes at around 2 weeks old.
+Golden Retriever puppies usually open their eyes at around 2 weeks old.

 3 weeks: Starting to walk

-At about 2-3 weeks, golden retriever puppies go from the army crawl to waddling, to walking.
+At about 2-3 weeks, Golden Retriever puppies go from the army crawl to waddling, to walking.

 3-4 weeks: Teeth come in and they start to eat solid food